We support people and families across Wandsworth Borough who are referred to us in severe hardship

 Wandsworth Foodbank was started by St Mark’s Church, Battersea Rise in 2013, in response to the growing need we saw in our community.
 We partner with local churches and the community to help people referred to us by nearly 300 local agencies and teams.

-During the pandemic we’ve been delivering to people’s homes, and last year (2020/21) we delivered 11,336 emergency food supplies to local people referred to us during the pandemic – a 78% increase on the previous year.
+In 2020/21 we delivered 11,336 emergency food supplies to local people referred to us during the pandemic – a 78% increase on the previous year.
 Four in ten emergency food parcels were for children.
-We’re delighted that from 20 September 2021, we’re once again welcoming people referred to us at our food bank welcome centres across the borough.
+Since 20 September 2021, we’re once again welcoming people referred to us at our food bank welcome centres across the borough.

 Watch our short film to find out more.